robbiemcilwaine/capstones_fullstack_project/README.md

    You may wish to visualise the endpoints in Postman using the JSON segments.

-## Unified Modeling Language and Entity Relationship Diagrams
+## Unified Modeling Language and Entity Relationship Diagram